s-victor/TinyPedal/docs/customization.md

 Those are for font color.

     bkg_color
 Those are for background color.
+A value of `"#000002"` makes color fully transparent.

 ## Overlay